rikeyone/mini-os/README.md

 # Description

-MiniOS is an develop environment for linux kernel and applications using QEMU virtual machine.
-Developers can easily clone from it and develop based on it.
-One can make his idea fast to an product using MiniOS environment.
+MiniOS is a develop environment for linux kernel and applications using QEMU virtual machine.
+Developers can easily clone it and develop based on it.
+You can make your idea to an product very quickly using MiniOS environment.
 It is a good choice to verify your solutions on MiniOS before production.

-# Install
+# Install Environment

 ```
 sudo ./install.sh